 I would observe in passing that the Sword of the Lord has long been guilty of promoting “old preachers’ tales” such as “don’t shoot the wounded.”

 If it means that Christians sometimes fail to be patient with the weak, we can all probably say that we have been guilty.
 If it means that Christians sometimes are too quick to criticize a fellow believer instead of trying to help him, it happens too often, and it is wrong.

-If, on the other hand, “shooting the wounded” means that it is unacceptable for a preacher to warn about influential men who are teaching error or walking in compromise, this is an unscriptural folklore.
+If, on the other hand, “shooting the wounded” means that it is unacceptable for a preacher to warn about influential men who are teaching error or walking in compromise and therefore negatively influencing God’s people, this is an unscriptural folklore.

 In my public warnings, I have never injured a wounded person and I have never shot anyone in any sense whatsoever.
 To charge me with doing so is to confuse biblical warning, reproof, and correction with harmful personal assault.

 The leaders that I warn about are not wounded!
-They are willfully and steadfastly committed to error or compromise in spite of having been warned, and they are influencing others.
+They are willfully and steadfastly committed to error or compromise in spite of having been warned, and they are harming others.

 By the way, they don’t mind “shooting” back!
-And usually they do so in a “halfcocked” manner without making the effort to know exactly what the reprover is saying.
+And usually they do so in a “halfcocked” manner without making the effort even to know who the reprover is and exactly what he is saying.

 The Lord Jesus Christ taught His people to beware of false prophets (Mat.
 7:15).
 When a preacher obeys this command, is he “shooting the wounded”?
 Of course not, but those he warns about and those who are sympathetic to them will charge him with doing so.